wiscofield/project-js-simon/README.md

 ## Extra Libraries

-We've included the [jQuery][url-jquery] library, which can make it easier to react to user input.
-You aren't *required* to use it, though.

-**Note**: If you ever see `$` used in a JavaScript tutorial, they're probably referencing jQuery. `$` is a core function provided by the jQuery library.

-**Also Note**: Don't get tripped up by the fact that `$` looks like a special piece of syntax.
-In JavaScript the `$` character can be used in the names of functions, variables, etc. like any letter or number.

 You're free to use any libraries, tools, or technologies you think are appropriate.
+One common one is [jQuery][url-jquery].
 You can modify the files any way you want: edit them, add code to them, create more files, etc.

 You can use `console.log` to see what your code is doing.
 It will be displayed in the debugging console, which you can activate by right-clicking the page, selecting *Inspect Element*, and then clicking the *Console* tab.